-Most definitions of region begins with the geographical component and develops out of the relationship between geographical features and man's adaptation to the physical environment.
-The conceptualization of region also involves basically nonphysical phenomenon which might turn historical, linguistic, cultural, social structural or inter-relationship among these kinds of variables.
+Most definitions of region begin with the geographical component and develop out of the relationship between geographical features and man's adaptation to the physical environment.
+The conceptualization of region also involves basically non- physical phenomenon which might turn historical, linguistic, cultural, social structural or inter-relationship among these kinds of variables.

 B.S.
-Cohn divided the region into :
+Cohn divided the region into:

 - 1. Historical region 2.
-Linguistic region

-- 3. Cultural region 4.
-Structural region

-- 1. Historical region :- It is one in which there are sacred myths and symbols held by significant groups within the area regarding the relationship of people to their past and geographical entity. e.g. Tamil Nadu, the Tamil speaking area of old Madras Presidency.
+Linguistic region - 3.
+Cultural region 4.
+Structural region - Historical region: It is one in which there are sacred myths and symbols held by significant groups within the area regarding the relationship of people to their past and geographical entity. e.g. Tamil Nadu, the Tamil speaking area of old Madras Presidency.